adamfreedman/knowyourdata-genomics/lessons/01-know_your_data.md

 ##Exercises

+Discuss with your neighbors in conducting the exercises below.

 ### A. Calculating the number of reads

 * How would you go about calculating the number of reads in a fastq file vs. a sam file?
-* Explore the extent of sequence data generated (and mapped) per sample

 ### B. How many reads are mapped?
 How many are unmapped?